 - The right personality

-Obviously you need to be able to work technology is some way, be that either the know-how to run a website or online store (at the very least), all the way through to being a programmer or a developer.
-In fact being a programmer is in my opinion the most conducive skill-set to the digital lifestyle.
-For many people, this is first barrier is too high, (not that you can’t learn of course), but it’s still a sizeable barrier for making this lifestyle a reality.
-Of course there are many non-digital ways to make a nomadic lifestyle possible, but using technology is probably the easiest and less specialised, shall we say.
+Obviously, you need to be able to work technology is some way, be that either the know-how to run a website or online store (at the very least), all the way through to being a programmer or a developer.
+In fact being a programmer is, in my opinion, the most conducive skill-set to the digital lifestyle.
+For many people, this first barrier is too high, (not that you can’t learn of course), but it’s still a sizeable barrier for making this lifestyle a reality.
+Of course, there are many non-digital ways to make a nomadic lifestyle possible, but using technology is probably the easiest and less specialised, shall we say.

 You obviously need a reliable Internet connection, something that is getting way easier, even in the more remote far-flung places of the world.
 Saying that though, the joys of working with dodgy Internet often result in levels of rage that are hard to find anywhere else in reality; leading me to add the prerequisite of patience to my list of personality traits also needed.

 A vehicle to actually make money is the meat of the argument.
 Some people use e-commerce in one of its various forms, selling products or services as they go, this could also be a blog, a social media channel or any other form of technological ‘leverage’ available to a budding new entrepreneur.
 For others, this may take the form of the skill itself, like in the programmer example above.
 Other examples are things like the ability to write, perform graphic work or even day trade stocks; this list is large.
 All digital nomads have a vehicle like this to make money and in recent years there’s even effectively a new industry that’s grown up around helping people to create these types of situations.

 The ability to withdraw and manipulate money is also vitally important.
 Paypal is the obvious choice but there are many other services that allow for people to send and receive money online that also would work, especially if you need the ability to easily change currencies as you travel or the services of someone like a forex broker.